NickSeyler/My-Java-Code-1/README.md

 ## Java-Set-10 ##

-Utilization of UI and javafx
+Utilization of javafx and events, and basic UI.

 Note: Oracle dropped javafx from JDK 11 onward.